hagino3000/ipython-notebook-chef-cookbook/README.md

 Todo
 ----

-Make notes directory and clone notebook repo.
+- Make notes directory and clone notebook repo.
+- Use supervisor to daemonize

 License and Authors
 -------------------